KatrinaTom/T3A2-A-MyCocktailApp/README.md

 Together we dicussed and used a virtual white board to brainstorm an idea.

 From the original idea, we dicussed features and functionality.
-Then we pressure tested with with what problem would this product solve.
+We wanted to ensure we had a problem to solve and we did this through further competitor analysis.

 # Defining the problem<a name="problem"></a>